8gentile/react-coding-challenge/README.md

-# Stan Coding Challenge
+# Highlight Coding Challenge

-> Welcome to the Stan Coding Challenge!
+> Welcome to the Highlight Coding Challenge!

 ## Overview